John Horton Conway: Personal life and death

 Conway was married three times.
 With his first two wives he had two sons and four daughters.
 He married Diana in 2001 and had another son with her.
 He had three grandchildren and two great-grandchildren.

 On 8 April 2020, Conway developed symptoms of COVID-19.
-On 11 April, he died in New Brunswick, New Jersey, at the age of 82.
+On 11 April, he died in New Brunswick, New Jersey, United States, at the age of 82.

 Awards and honours

-Conway received the Berwick Prize (1971), was elected a Fellow of the Royal Society (1981), became a fellow of the American Academy of Arts and Sciences in 1992, was the first recipient of the Pólya Prize (LMS) (1987), won the Nemmers Prize in Mathematics (1998) and received the Leroy P. Steele Prize for Mathematical Exposition (2000) of the American Mathematical Society.
+Conway received the Berwick Prize (1971), was elected a fellow of the Royal Society (1981), became a fellow of the American Academy of Arts and Sciences in 1992, was the first recipient of the Pólya Prize (LMS) (1987), won the Nemmers Prize in Mathematics (1998) and received the Leroy P. Steele Prize for Mathematical Exposition (2000) of the American Mathematical Society.
 In 2001 he was awarded an honorary degree from the University of Liverpool, and in 2014 one from Alexandru Ioan Cuza University.

 His Fellow of the Royal Society nomination in 1981 reads:

 A versatile mathematician who combines a deep combinatorial insight with algebraic virtuosity, particularly in the construction and manipulation of "off-beat" algebraic structures which illuminate a wide variety of problems in completely unexpected ways.
 He has made distinguished contributions to the theory of finite groups, to the theory of knots, to mathematical logic (both set theory and automata theory) and to the theory of games (as also to its practice).

 In 2017 Conway was given honorary membership of the British Mathematical Association.

 Conferences called Gathering 4 Gardner are held every two years to celebrate the legacy of Martin Gardner, and Conway himself was often a featured speaker at these events, discussing various aspects of recreational mathematics.